 The domain of remotely accessible files can (and for obvious security reasons, usually should) be severely restricted.
 You will very likely not be able to fetch files by pathname; ask a responsible person on the remote system to send them to you.
 For the same reasons you will probably not be able to send files to arbitrary pathnames.
-As distributed, the generally accessible files are those whose names begin /usr/spool/uucp/users.

 All files received by uucp will be owned by uucp.

 The -m option will only work sending files or receiving a single file.
 (Receiving multiple files specified by special shell characters ?[] will not activate the -m option.)